samuel-lucas6/DoubleSec/README.md

 3. **Cascade encryption**: the plaintext message is encrypted using XChaCha20, with the derived encryption key and randomly generated nonce.
 The nonce is then prepended to the ciphertext.
 Next, AES-CTR is used to encrypt the XChaCha20 nonce and ciphertext with the derived encryption key and randomly generated IV.
 The AES-CTR IV and headers (magic bytes, version, and salt) are then prepended to the AES-CTR ciphertext.

-4. **Authentication**: the headers and AES-CTR encrypted ciphertext are authenticated using HMAC-SHA512 and BLAKE2b-512 with different keys.
+4. **Authentication**: the headers and AES-CTR encrypted ciphertext are authenticated using HMAC-SHA512 and keyed BLAKE2b-512 with different keys.
 These 512-bit authentication tags are then appended to the ciphertext.

 ### Considerations
 This design shares the same benefits as [TripleSec](https://keybase.io/triplesec/) over Bruce Shneier's recommendation in *Applied Cryptography* (Section 15.8):
 - DoubleSec encrypts the inner nonce to avoid exposing an input unnecessarily.
 This seems sensible, but it has not been proven that this makes the scheme more secure.
 - The output is the same size as the plaintext message plus the length of the headers and authentication tags.
 Whilst this does not hide the length of the plaintext, one could pad the message before encryption if this was a concern.

-Furthermore, like [TripleSec](https://keybase.io/triplesec/), DoubleSec protects against a break in HMAC-SHA512 by also using BLAKE2b-512 for authentication.
+Furthermore, like [TripleSec](https://keybase.io/triplesec/), DoubleSec protects against a break in HMAC-SHA512 by also using keyed BLAKE2b-512 for authentication.
 Although BLAKE2b is more similar to SHA2 than SHA3, it is faster than SHA3, with the same practical level of security.
 BLAKE2b also appears to have seen more adoption than SHA3, likely due to its performance in software.